-The audited financial statement of each of the subsidiaries is placed on the website of the Company at www.mahindralifespaces.com.
+The audited financial statement of each of the subsidiaries is placed on the website of the Company at Weblink for Annual Report 2021-22.

 The Company will provide the financial statements of subsidiaries upon receipt of a written request from any member of the Company interested in obtaining the same.
 The financial statement of subsidiaries will also be available for inspection at the Registered Office of your Company during working hours up to the date of the Annual General Meeting.